Green Bean Casserole with Bacon

 How to Store Leftovers

-If you find yourself with any leftovers of this classic holiday side dish, then save them for another night.
-Bring leftovers to room temperature, cover tightly with aluminum foil, plastic wrap, or place in an airtight container, and refrigerate.
+Bring leftovers to room temperature, cover tightly with aluminum foil or plastic wrap, or place in an airtight container and refrigerate.
 They will be fine for 3-4 days in the refrigerator.

-To reheat this casserole, place in a 350-degree oven and heat for 20 minutes or until hot or place small portions on a microwave-safe plate and heat until hot.
+To reheat this casserole, place it in a 350-degree oven and heat for 20 minutes or until hot, or place small portions on a microwave-safe plate and heat until hot.

 FAQs